mechjacktv/mechjackbot/PULL_REQUEST_TEMPLATE.md

 * The pull request must affect performance of existing functionality.
 To contribute other changes, use a different template.
 You can see all templates at [PULL_REQUEST_TEMPLATE](../PULL_REQUEST_TEMPLATE).

 ### Performance Improvement Template

-The repository owner adapted this pull request template from the [Atom Requirements for Contributing a Performance Improvement](https://bit.ly/atom-perf) pull request template.

 #### Description of the Change